caidam/terraform_modules/vault_secrets/README.md

 > The generated Vault token and mount point are written to a .env file.

-> The policy is read-only, meaning it only allows read operations on this specific KV store.
+> The token is renewable and is attached to a read-only policy, meaning it only allows read operations on this specific KV store.

 ## Usage